knakul853/spendulum/README.md

 ## Contributing

-We welcome contributions to Budget Buddy!
+We welcome contributions to Spendulum: Expense and Income Tracker!
 If you'd like to contribute, please follow these steps:

 1. Fork the repository.
 2. Create a new branch (`git checkout -b feature/YourFeature`).